 Pattern Density

-Dense patterns contain more visual information.
-Under strong lighting, they can appear busy or overwhelming.
-This makes lighting control more important.
+Dense patterns carry more visual information.
+Under strong lighting, they can read as busy or overwhelming, which makes lighting control more important, not less.
+Less dense patterns are easier to manage: they create contrast without dominating the space.

 Scale